They are insane. Like dumb stupid shit.

 event unless you are working in a totally new medium or style

-and wish to have it considered by the jury
+and wish to have it considered by the jury.

 If you wish to be considered for invitation to show in our Main Show please bring in 3 pieces of your artwork that you feel best represent you and your personal style.
 At the Artist Open Calls we need to see your actual artwork, not your portfolios or copies.
 Photography is not required to be framed for this Open Call, but must be properly printed using good photo paper.
-We do not show photography printed on canvas so please bring
+We do not show photography printed on canvas so please bring only photography printed on good photography paper.

 You will also need to provide us with the EXACT price you will be asking for those pieces of